recurly/recurly-docs-deprecated/docs/Documentation/best-practices.md

 metadata:
   robots: index
 ---
-Webhooks are *notifications*, not commands.
+Webhooks are **notifications**, not commands.
 Use them to discover that something **might** have changed in Recurly, then confirm the authoritative state with the Recurly API before you update your own systems.

-### Prerequisites & limitations
+### Prerequisites and limitations

 * Your endpoint already meets the connectivity rules outlined in **Webhooks** (publicly reachable on port 80/443 and capable of replying with a **2XX** within 5 seconds).
 * Recurly can retry or resend a webhook, so duplicate deliveries are expected.